philetos/appointments/doc/api/main.md

 http://appts-api.herokuapp.com/api
 ```

-All requests are sent and in JSON format.
+All requests are sent in JSON format.

 ### Access Key